szymonmaszke/vimpyter/README.md

 Currently supported plugins:

-- [w0rp/ale](https://github.com/w0rp/ale): asynchronous linter and fixer for Vim/Neovim
-- [Shougo/deoplete](https://github.com/Shougo/deoplete.nvim): asynchronous completion framework for Vim/Neovim.
+- **[Shougo/deoplete](https://github.com/Shougo/deoplete.nvim)**: asynchronous completion framework for Vim/Neovim.
 You have to install and configure [zchee/deoplete-jedi](https://github.com/zchee/deoplete-jedi) for python completions.
+- **[davidhalter/jedi-vim](https://github.com/davidhalter/jedi-vim/issues/784#issuecomment-369015726)**: planned, see the issue

 You can request additional integrations or create them on your own (**pull requests are welcomed**).